NORDUnet/opennsa/docs/config.md

              Seperate multiple entries with newline (only peers= on the first line).
              Optional.
 No peers will put OpenNSA into UPA mode.

 `policies` : What policies are required.
-Currently requiretrace, requireuser,
+Currently `requiretrace`, `requireuser`,
-             and aggregator are the possible options.
+             and `aggregator` are the possible options.
 These require a connection trace, a user security attribute, and allow proxy aggregation respecitively.
 Optional.